 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first high tide was at 5:04 am and the next high tide at 3:14 pm.
-The first low tide was at 10:16 am and the next low tide will be at 10:20 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 3:43 am and the next low tide will be at 5:06 pm.
+The only high tide of the day was at 10:05 am.

-The lunar phase is a New Moon.
-Today we had 8 hours and 26 minutes of sun.
-The solar transit was at 12:08 pm and the length of time the moon will be visible will be 16 hours and 49 minutes.
+The lunar phase is a First Quarter Moon.
+Today we have 9 hours and 23 minutes of sun.
+The solar transit is at 12:22 pm and the length of time the moon will be visible will be 13 hours and 35 minutes.

-The tidal coefficient today is 93.
-With such a hight coefficient we will have big tides and the currents will also be very evident.
-At noon the tidal coefficient increases to 96 to end the day with a tidal coefficient of 97.
-The tide heights today are 11.8 ft, 7.5 ft, 11.5 ft and -2.3 ft.
+The tidal coefficient today is 53 (average).
+At noon the tidal coefficient drops to 50 to end the day with a tidal coefficient of 48.
+The tide heights today are 4.6 ft, 12.1 ft and 1.6 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Seattle which is of 13.1 ft and a minimum height of -3.9 ft.

 Tide timetable for Seattle.
 The times are generated in local time in Washington and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: